bombadillo/badslackbot/README.md

 # Setup
 * `npm install`
+* Compile the coffeescript `npm run brewCoffee`
 * Add your bots API token to the `botApiToken` property within the config.coffee file.
-* Run the command `node src/index` from the root directory.
+* Run the command `node dist/index` from the root directory.

 # Commands
 ## annoy